-Brunei removes UK from green travel list due to rising Omicron infections - The Scoop
+Brunei removes UK from green travel list due to Omicron spike - The Scoop

 The green list was drawn up as part of the government’s gradual easing of travel restrictions from January 1, 2022, nearly 22 months after borders were shut.

-The UK has been battling a surge in COVID cases largely driven by the Omicron variant, setting record-breaking numbers of more than 93,000 infections a day.
+The UK has been battling a surge in COVID cases largely driven by the Omicron variant, setting record-breaking numbers of more than 100,000 infections on Wednesday.

+Twelve people have also died after contracting the Omicron strain, but the number of deaths and hospitalisations in the UK is significantly lower than its January peak.

 Omicron is now the dominant variant in Britain and other European countries, prompting authorities to reinstate COVID curbs.